AlidzhanHyusein/F1-Drivers/README.md

 ## Features
 - Displays the top 3 F1 drivers of the current season.
 - Tracks driver points and positions.
-- Updates automatically for each new season (if integrated with live data).
+- Updates automatically for each new season.

 ---